 You also need to be aware of the risk.

 You can also lose money if you don’t grasp how to flip a house first before jumping right in.

-Even brokers/agents, buyers, and sellers interested in real estate auctions may not know how this works in the United States.
+Even brokers/agents, buyers, and sellers interested in real estate auctions may not know how Flipping works in the United States.

 8 Steps to Start Your House Flipping Business

 Let’s look at the eight steps to help make sure you understand how to start your house flipping business.

 Step 1: Research the real estate markets